caicast/editorial-design-sample/README.md

-# DESN 368 Web Design 1 Starter Template
+# Coffee Editorial Design

-> **NOTE:** This is a work in progress.
+> My favorite coffee is a latte

-DIY Template, starter, boilerplate, prototype, etc. for future Web Design projects.
+This is an example of editorial design, the topic being, coffee